 Sjogren’s syndrome primarily occurs in women and sometimes appears with other autoimmune diseases, including rheumatoid arthritis.

 The RF test is a simple blood test.
-During the test, a healthcare provider will draw your blood from a vein in your arm or the back of your hand.
-The blood draw will only take a few minutes, and it involves the following steps:
+During the test, a healthcare provider draws blood from a vein in your arm or the back of your hand.
+The blood draw only takes a few minutes.
+For it, the provider will:

-- They’ll secure an elastic band around your arm to allow the vein to fill with blood
+- tie an elastic band around your arm so the vein fills quickly with blood

-- They’ll collect your blood in a sterile vial attached to the needle, and they’ll send it to a laboratory to be tested for the RF antibody.
+- collect your blood in a sterile vial attached to the needle

-- After your blood is drawn, the healthcare provider will cover the puncture site with gauze and an adhesive bandage.
+- cover the puncture site with gauze and an adhesive bandage to stop any bleeding

 Test complications are rare, but any of the following may occur at the puncture site:

 You have a small risk of developing an infection any time your skin is punctured.
 To avoid this, keep the puncture site clean and dry.
 There’s also a small risk of lightheadedness, dizziness, or fainting during the blood draw.
-If you feel unsteady or dizzy after the test, be sure to inform the medical staff.
+If you feel unsteady or dizzy after the test, be sure to tell the healthcare staff.

-Because vein size varies from person-to-person, some people may have an easier time with blood draws than others.
-If it’s difficult to access your veins, you may have a slightly higher risk of the minor complications noted above.
+Because each person’s veins are a different size, some people may have an easier time with blood draws than others.
+If it’s difficult for the healthcare provider to access your veins, you may have a slightly higher risk of the minor complications noted above.
 You may feel mild to moderate pain during the test.

 This is a low-cost test that poses no serious risks to your health.